Eartha M. M. White: Adult life

 After graduation, White fought for construction of the first public school for African-Americans in the community of Bayard.

 In 1899, Bartolo Genovar was persuaded by Ms. White to donate land and lumber for a new school when she was assigned to teach there.

 Thus began a sixteen-year teaching career in Bayard and later at her alma mater, the Stanton School.
 She also became involved in political activities by participating in the Republican Party as well as beginning the Colored Citizens Protective League in Jacksonville.
 In 1941, she joined with A. Philip Randolph to protest job discrimination.

 White was engaged to marry at age 20, but her fiancé, who worked for a railroad in Jacksonville, died from tuberculosis in 1896.

 She remained single, lived frugally, and spent all her money on a wide range of philanthropic activities.
 When asked about her social life, Eartha responded, "I never married.
 I was too busy - What man would put up with me running around the way I do?"
-In addition to the regular people that Eartha knew, she had several notable friends, including Charles Edward Bennett, Booker T. Washington, Mary McLeod Bethune, James Weldon Johnson and first lady Eleanor Roosevelt.
+Eartha White interacted with and became acquainted with individuals throughout Jacksonville and, by extension, Florida's African American community.
+In addition to local friends she made while engaged in philanthropic work in Jacksonville, she formed notable friendships with influential figures, including Charles Edward Bennett, Booker T. Washington, Mary McLeod Bethune, James Weldon Johnson and first lady Eleanor Roosevelt.

 Eartha White helped the Jacksonville community through the Clara White Mission (CWM) during racial segregation and African-Americans were the primary beneficiaries of her work.
-Eartha's mother, Clara White, died in 1920, but Eartha continued their "mission work", and at the height of the great depression the operation grew so large, it had to be moved from its residential location.
+Eartha's mother, Clara White, died in 1920, but Eartha continued their "mission work", and at the height of the Great Depression the operation grew so large, it had to be moved from its residential location.
 Eartha White obtained the closed Globe Theatre Building on West Ashley Street, and the facility was dedicated in her mother's memory.
 The CWM was the only non-profit organization serving daily meals to the needy in Jacksonville.